shkwon98/shkwon98/README.md

 ### 👨‍🔧 Introduction

-> As a middleware developer for maritime autonomous systems at Avikus, I specialize in designing and implementing real-time control and communication software for embedded robotic systems.
-My work involves creating robust and efficient middleware solutions that enable seamless integration and coordination of complex robotic components. <br />
+> I am a software engineer passionate about building the software backbone that powers intelligent autonomous systems.
+At Avikus, I design and implement real-time middleware architectures and applications for autonomous navigation, ensuring seamless integration and reliable performance across complex robotic systems. <br />
-> I have a strong interest in the full spectrum of technologies that underpin autonomous systems, encompassing detection, sensor fusion, localization, kinematics, dynamics, and beyond.
-I maintain a forward-thinking approach, continually exploring emerging methodologies and innovations to enhance system reliability and performance. <br />
+> My journey started with robotic manipulation research, which fostered a lasting interest in Physical AI.
+Building on this foundation, I've recently been exploring how multimodal robotic foundation models such as Vision-Language-Action (VLA) models can enhance the adaptability and autonomy of robotic systems through data-driven intelligence. <br />
-> I warmly invite professionals, researchers, and enthusiasts with a shared interest in autonomous systems and advanced robotics to connect with me.
-Collaborative discussions and knowledge exchange are always welcome. <br />
+> I view robotics as a continuum between precise low-level control and high-level intelligence.
+My goal is to develop architectures and algorithms that bridge these layers, advancing the fields of embodiment, adaptability, and human-robot collaboration.
+I'm always interested in connecting with professionals and researchers who share my passion for robotics and Physical AI.
+Feel free to reach out for discussions about the exciting developments in this field. <br />

 <br />